St. Joseph's University, Bangalore: History

+St Joseph's University is run by a Catholic religious order known as the Society of Jesus (SJ).
+The members of the Society of Jesus are popularly known as the Jesuits.
+The origins of the Society of Jesus go back to Saint Ignatius of Loyola, a 16th century Spanish soldier.
+In 1521, he was seriously wounded in a battle against the French in Pamplona, Spain.
+Intense prayer over months of painful recuperation prompted a personal transformation.
+He gave up his military career and became a soldier for Jesus Christ possessed with a single vision of establishing a world of humanity and justice.
+He found friends who shared his vision and went on to establish the Society of Jesus in 1540.

 In 1854, St. Joseph's was set up by Missions étrangères de Paris (MEP) to provide education for the small Catholic community comprising about 1000 Europeans and 5000 Indians.
 The missionaries started St. Joseph's institution as St. Joseph's European High School.

 In 1882, St Joseph's College was started and was affiliated to the University of Madras as a Second Grade College.
 In 1926 the University of Madras granted the Institution the status of a First Grade College.
 From 1882 to 1937 the college was under the Missions étrangères de Paris.
 At the time the college consisted of one building, constructed in 1925, accommodating 350 students.

 Following the First World War, it became increasingly difficult for the French Fathers of the Missions Étrangères de Paris (MEP), depleted by the conflict, to continue sending priests to the school.
 The Bishop of Mysore, Maurice-Bernard-Benoit-Joseph Despatures, MEP, subsequently invited the Italian Jesuits from Venice to assume charge of the institution in 1937.
 In due course, the Indian Jesuits of Karnataka took over its administration.
 On 1 June 1937, the management of the college was transferred to the Society of Jesus.